GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 memory layout will be implicitly decided by storage traits.

 |GT| storage classes don't have user facing constructors.
 The builder design pattern is used instead.
-The library provides ``storage::builder`` object template that is instantiated by storage traits.
+The library provides the ``storage::builder`` object template that is instantiated by storage traits.
-To create a storage we need to supply the builder with the desired storage properties by chaining the setters methods and finally call ``build()`` method which returns ``std::shared_ptr`` of a newly created storage.
-The builder also provides overloaded call operator which is a synonym of ``build()`` There are two required properties that need to be set: the type of element, eg ``.type<double>()``, and the sizes for each dimension, eg ``.dimensions(10, 12, 20)``.
+To create a storage we need to supply the builder with the desired storage properties by chaining the setter methods and finally call the ``build()`` method which returns a ``std::shared_ptr`` of a newly created storage.
+The builder also provides overloaded call operator which is a synonym of ``build()``.
+There are two required properties that need to be set: the type of element, eg ``.type<double>()``, and the sizes for each dimension, eg ``.dimensions(10, 12, 20)``.
 Other properties are optional.

-If we need several storages that share some properties, we can construct partially specified builder with the shared properties set and to reuse it while building concrete storages.
+If we need several storages that share some properties, we can construct a partially specified builder with the set of shared properties and reuse it while building concrete storages.

 .. literalinclude:: code/test_gt_storage.cpp
    :language: gridtools